Jeff Baena’s cause of death confirmed as stars post messages for Aubrey Plaza

 Among his other credits were the films Life After Beth (2014), The Little Hours (2017) and the Netflix movie Horse Girl (2020).

-He and Plaza began dating in 2011; the couple married 10 years later.
+He and Plaza began dating in 2011 and married 10 years later.

 In an interview on The Ellen DeGeneres Show, Plaza recalled how they were living together during lockdown amid the Covid pandemic when she realised it was their 10-year anniversary.